Tag Archives: David Gyasi

 Interstellar (2014) Matthew McConaughey

-The nearly three hour running time is part of the reason why I hadn’t yet, plus, I believe it important to be in the right mood for a particular type of film before watching.
+I finally did it.
+I watched Interstellar!
+The nearly three hour running time is part of the reason why I hadn’t yet.
+Plus, I believe it important to be in the right mood for a particular type of film before watching.

 From Christopher Nolan, the director who brought us the hugely successful Inception (2010) and the recent Batman trilogy, the cast for Interstellar includes Matthew McConaughey, Ann Hathaway and Jessica Chastain, to name just a few.

 Nolan has once more delivered a memorable film.
-One that features some stunning space imagery, a handful of nail biting/ tense moments – and at the heart, a powerful and extraordinary father/ daughter love story.
+One that features some stunning space imagery, a handful of nail biting/tense moments – and at the heart, a powerful and extraordinary father/daughter love story.

 Interstellar (2014) Matthew McConaughey, Mackenzie Foy